WSDOT/PGSuper/Documentation/Common/TechnicalGuide/Shear_Capacity.md

 Shear Capacity {#tg_shear_capacity}
 ======================================

-## Adjustment Factors for Net Longitunal Tensile Strain
+## Adjustment Factors for Net Longitudinal Tensile Strain

 LRFD 5.7.3.4.2 provides guidance for estimating the beta and theta parameters for shear capacity.
 The net longitudinal strain is a key parameter and it is computed by LRFD Equation 5.7.3.4.2-4.
 Within this software, they equation has been modified as described herein.